 To view the storage cluster statistics in full screen, click Fullscreen mode.
 To exit the fullscreen mode, press Esc or Exit fullscreen mode.

 For advanced monitoring, click Grafana dashboard.
-A separate browser tab will open with preconfigured Grafana dashboards where you can manage existing dashboards, create new ones, share them between users, configure alerting, etc. For more information, refer to Grafana documentation .
+A separate browser tab will open with preconfigured Grafana dashboards where you can manage existing dashboards, create new ones, share them between users, configure alerting, etc. The dashboards use the Prometheus data source.
+Its metrics are stored for 7 days.
+If you want to increase this retention period, you can configure it manually as described in Configuring Retention Policy for Prometheus Metrics.
+For more information, refer to Grafana documentation .

 The default time interval for the charts is 12 hours.
 To zoom into a particular time interval, select the internal with the mouse; to reset zoom, double click any chart.

 The Read and Write charts show the history of the cluster I/O activity as the speed of read and write I/O operations in megabytes per second and the number of read and write I/O operations per second (IOPS).
 For example: